 Consuming too many supplements that contain vitamin A can trigger hair loss.
 While vitamin A is essential for the body, it is fat-soluble, meaning your body stores any excess vitamin A that is ingested.
 This may lead to toxicity, which in turn can cause hair loss.

 Lack of Protein

 A lack of protein in the diet may lead to hair loss.
-Some people with abnormal eating habits that exclude enough protein are susceptible to developing a protein malnutrition.
-When the body does not get enough protein, it help store protein by halting the growth of hair.
+Some people with abnormal eating habits that exclude enough protein are susceptible to developing protein malnutrition.
+When the body does not get enough protein, it helps store protein by halting the growth of hair.
 Noticeable hair loss will occur 2-3 months after a drop in protein intake.

 Hair loss can be hereditary, regardless of gender.
 Women may experience a widening part or thinning hair if their older relatives went through a similar experience.
 Men also suffer from male pattern baldness quite often if their fathers have done the same.

 Almost ten percent of women aged 20 to 49 suffer from anemia because of a deficiency in iron.
 This is easily fixable, however, because iron supplements can be prescribed which will result in hair regrowth.

 Having an underactive thyroid gland may lead to hair loss.
 Thyroids produce hormones that are vital to metabolism, growth, and development.
 When the thyroid underperforms, it can cause hair loss.

 Referred to as alopecia areata, this type of hair loss is a result of an overactive immune system.
 The immune system may see hair as a foreign substance and therefore target it, thinking it is protecting the body.

 No matter the cause of thinning hair, people who suffer from it are always looking for treatments.
 One woman who experienced hair loss came up with several treatments for herself to help her hair stay full and reduce its loss.